Choosing a wedding photographer

 4. Your pictures - Once the wedding day itself is over, I aim to get a few ‘sneak peek’ images to you within 24/48 hours and sample prints delivered within a week so you have something to look forward to on your return from honeymoon.
 The wedding images will be uploaded to a personal gallery on my website within a couple of weeks, so they can be shared with friends and family.

-5. Costs - I try to keep my costs competitive and where weddings take place within 50 miles from my base, travel is included.
+5. Costs - I try to keep my costs competitive and where weddings take place within two hours from my base in Hampshire, travel is included.
 Thereafter I charge a standard 45p per mile.
-The price of covering the wedding itself is £900 which includes all editing, sneak peek images and sample prints.
+The price of covering the wedding itself is £1,000 which includes all editing, sneak peek images and sample prints.
 Depending on whether you’d like digital images or prints, I can provide tailored print package prices on request.
+To confirm the booking, I ask for a non-refundable deposit of £250.